 In a directory different from the root of your SageMath install, type

 and take a look at

-The example worksheets can also be downloaded directly from the examples page, by clicking on [ipynb] (Jupyter notebook format).
+The example notebooks can also be downloaded directly from the examples page, by clicking on [ipynb] (Jupyter notebook format).